workdojos/Dojos-Fresh-Hugo-Theme/content/missions/The Digital Marketing Crisis.md

 To establish new security protocols and measures to prevent similar activities from taking place in the future.
 To educate digital marketing professionals on how to identify and avoid scams and fraudulent activities.
 To restore the credibility of the digital marketing services industry.
-Stakes: The digital marketing industry is facing a crisis of trust as clients are becoming increasingly wary of scams and fraudulent activities.
+**Stakes**: The digital marketing industry is facing a crisis of trust as clients are becoming increasingly wary of scams and fraudulent activities.
 If the puzzle is not solved, the digital marketing industry will continue to decline, leading to a decline in revenue and the loss of many jobs.

 **Reserves**: The team will be working remotely from their PCs at home and will have access to the following resources: